geosolutions-it/ckanext-dcatapit/README.md

 ## Managing translations

 The dcatapit extension implements the ITranslation CKAN's interface so the translations procedure of the GUI elements is automatically covered using the translations files provided in the i18n directory.

-    Pay attention that the usage of the ITranslation interface can work only in CKAN 2.5 or later, if you are using a minor version of CKAN the ITranslation's implementation will be ignored.

 ### Creating a new translation